kiranpe/DevOpsCloud/K8S-Terraform/Jenkins-Terraform/README.md

 Login to Jenkins box and do below

-Automated this part.. just do docker login
+Automated this part.. go to next steps
 ----------------------------------------------
 Set up rsa key to ssh to K8S instances